 Are you and your children planning on traveling overseas for a holiday or to visit family?
 Flying internationally with kids can be stressful enough without a pandemic!
 Below are some tips to help make your flight(s) safer and less stressful.
-These tips are written from my perspective, traveling alone with three small children from Italy to the United States and back.
-You may need to make adjustments based on your personal situation.
-Buon viaggio!

 1. Check The Requirements For Your Destination